AymenA9356/sep10-freedom-project/plan.md

     * color
     * size
 * 4/19/2023
-  * start to code my inovation
+  * start to code my innovation
 * 4/19/2023
-  * keep coding on inovation
+  * keep coding on innovation
 * 4/20/2023
   * finish website content
   * tidy-up all the content on the website